tinyclub/linux-lab/README.md

     $ make cleanup kernel
     $ make cleanup root

-The same to qemu and uboot.
+The same to QEMU and U-Boot.

 ### 3.3.3 Patching